Skip to content

 Integration Breadth

-How many security tools does it integrate with out of the box?
+Check how many security tools it connects to out of the box.
 DefectDojo has 200+ parsers.
 ArmorCode has 320+ integrations.
-Can it connect to your issue tracker (Jira, Azure DevOps, GitHub Issues)?
+Also make sure it talks to your issue tracker (Jira, Azure DevOps, GitHub Issues) or you'll end up building that glue yourself.

 2